Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Identification

 In the context of the model in \Cref{ass:model}, an important implication of \Cref{ass:selection} is that it is equivalent to

 \Cref{eqn:1a} immediately implies that the time varying unobservables in \Cref{ass:model} are uncorrelated with the observed covariates, with the time invariant unobservables in the model, and with whether or not an individual participates in the treatment.
-These are all typical assumptions in the interactive fixed effects model literature.
+These are all typical assumptions in the interactive fixed effects literature.
 That these unobservables are uncorrelated with covariates and treatment status will eventually be a source of moment conditions that we use to identify the parameters in the model. \Cref{eqn:1a} also makes clear the main type of restriction that we place on how individuals select into participating in the treatment.
-In addition to allowing for individuals to select into the treatment on the basis of their treated potential outcomes, we allow for individuals to select into treatment on the basis of their time invariant unobservables that affect outcomes $(\xi,\lambda)$, but we do not allow individuals to select into treatment on the basis of time varying unobservables, $U_t$.
+In addition to allowing for individuals to select into the treatment on the basis of their treated potential outcomes, we allow for individuals to select into treatment on the basis of their time invariant unobservables that affect untreated potential outcomes $(\xi,\lambda)$, but we do not allow individuals to select into treatment on the basis of time varying unobservables, $U_t$.

-Throughout the paper, we also consider the following normalizations: $F_1 = 0$, $F_2 = 1$, and $\delta_1 = \delta_2 = 0$.\footnote{Throughout the rest of the paper, we assume that $Z$ includes an intercept and therefore the time fixed effects $\theta_t$ are contained in $\delta_t$.} We impose the normalizations due the so-called ``rotation'' problem (see, for example, the discussion in \citet{ahn-lee-schmidt-2013,williams-2020}); and other normalizations are possible.
-In practice, the particular normalization does not matter in our case as our interest is not in interpreting the parameters themselves, and our parameter of interest, $ATT_t$, is invariant to the particular normalization.

-Next, we discuss our ``differencing'' strategy in order to write down equations that do not depend on $\xi$ or $\lambda$; these arguments are similar to \citet{ahn-lee-schmidt-2013}.
-Under the above normalizations,
+Next, we outline the challenges that a researcher faces for identifying $ATT_t$ when untreated potential outcomes are generated by the interactive fixed effects model in \Cref{ass:model}.
+As a first step, we discuss a ``quasi-differencing'' strategy in order to write down equations that do not depend on $\xi$ or $\lambda$.\footnote{Quasi-differencing is common in the interactive fixed effects literature especially in the case with a ``small'' number of time periods (see, for example, \citet{holtz-newey-rosen-1988,ahn-lee-schmidt-2013}).} Notice that, given the model in \Cref{ass:model},

-which holds for individuals in the treated group and untreated groups.
-Notice that, both for individuals in the treated group and in the untreated group, $Y_{i1}=Y_{i1}(0)$ and $Y_{i2}=Y_{i2}(0)$ (i.e., the researcher observes untreated potential outcomes in the first two time periods for individuals from both groups because no one is treated in the first two periods).
-Then, one can immediately solve these for $\xi_i$ and $\lambda_i$:
+Because no one is treated before period $t^*$, the researcher observes untreated potential outcomes in the two time periods immediately preceding treatment for both treated and untreated individuals.
+Further, one can immediately solve this equation for $\lambda_i$: